Staff Member: Fr. Valentine Rebello

 Fr.
 Valentine Rebello

 More than half a century ago (yes, I am that old) God blessed Mary & Dominic Rebello with their first son –ME!
 I was born and raised in Mumbai India, in a little village in Vasai.
-I am blest to be part of a “small” family of seven.
+I am blessed to be part of a “small” family of seven.
 I have two brothers (George and Richard) and four sisters (Irene, Priscilla, Georgina and Theresa who died at the age of 4).
-But that is not it – I am also an uncle to eleven nieces and nephews and five grand nieces and nephews.
-I must add that my nephew and his lovely wife are expecting their first child around Christmas.
+But that is not it – I am also an uncle to eleven nieces and nephews and ten grand nieces and nephews.
+I must add that my nephew and his lovely wife are expecting their third child around Valentine's Day.

 I was ordained to the priesthood on April 8, 1989 at St. Pius X Seminary in Mumbai, India.
 Over the next 11 years I went on to serve in the missions of India, to build a school, to be elevated as the youngest pastor in the Diocese of Baroda, to serve as Director of Social Work & Catholic Relief Services, and the rector of a hostel.
 I was always on the go.
 I was a happy priest who loved to serve God’s people.